The conservation area at Glenbow Museum consists of three labs:

 The conservators ensure that artifacts in the collection last as long as possible and that the artifacts can be displayed for public and research purposes.

 The first avenue of protection is preventive conservation.
 Preventive conservation includes things such as building maintenance, environmental monitoring, and "integrated pest management."
 It deals with deciding on the long term needs of objects, including controlling light levels, humidity, temperature, creating storage mounts, and using proper materials.
 By placing objects in an environment as ideal as possible, you can slow the aging process, making the objects last longer.
 If an object is damaged or disfigured a conservator can treat the artifact.
 For different materials this means different things.
 Sometimes it could be as simple as dusting, or it could involve intensive chemical treatments.
-The Canadian Conservation Institute (CCI), a federally run conservation lab, has a number of treatments on its website: http://www.cci-icc.gc.ca/main_e.shtml.
+See some conservation treatments in Behind the Scenes.

 How do I find information about caring for my artifacts?